132nd-vWing/TRM-Brief/README.md

 So, as the missile script is active, it's okay to call fox1,2,3 and actually launch the missile.
 When hit, you will get a message displayed that you were hit.
 With that in mind, when you do get hit by a missile, call "This is Metal/Rage XX (number), DEAD, OFF SOUTH" and return to your initial point for another run.

-For simulating guns: When the engaging fighter is certain that he can score a gun kill, he calls "Metal/Rage GUNS GUNS GUNS" on his AWACS freq.
-The AWACS controllers are in contact with each other and will call "Rage/Metal Knock it off, gunkill" at which point the "killed" fighter will return to his initial point for another run.
-Make sure to state your callsign when calling guns, the controllers can see which aircraft in under attack and will call that aircraft, or, if needed, the flight for the "Knock it off" call.
+For simulating guns: When the engaging fighter is certain that he can score a gun kill, he calls ` Metal/Rage GUNS GUNS GUNS`  on his AWACS freq.
+The AWACS controllers are in contact with each other and will call ` Rage/Metal Knock it off, gunkill`  at which point the "killed" fighter will return to his initial point for another run.
+Make sure to state your callsign when calling guns, the controllers can see which aircraft in under attack and will call that aircraft, or, if needed, the flight for the ` Knock it off`  call.

-Please be aware that the controllers can call "Knock it off" at any time should they feel the need.
+Please be aware that the controllers can call ` Knock it off`  at any time should they feel the need.
 The word "Gunkill" is added to make sure you understand you were shot down.

 Flights that are hit by a simulated missile impact (see in game notification), will establish at FL100 or F200, and maintain a steady speed of 200kts, 300kts or 400kts to show that the flight is out of action.
 AWACS controller on each side will give a call when flight can respawn and get back into action.

+### Missile Trainer
+Smokey Sam script preventing any anti-aircraft missiles from impacting in the proximity of a player aircraft.
+When you get in pit you should get this message: "132nd.
+Missile Trainer is active" .
+In case you do not see this message, the script is disabled and missiles will be lethal.
+The tracking/hit messages can be configured via F10 menu.

 ### RESTRICTIONS